CareTrust REIT (NASDAQ:CTRE) Lifted to Hold at BidaskClub

-CareTrust REIT (NASDAQ:CTRE) last released its quarterly earnings data on Thursday, November 5th.
-The real estate investment trust reported $0.23 EPS for the quarter, missing analysts’ consensus estimates of $0.33 by ($0.10).
+CareTrust REIT (NASDAQ:CTRE) last posted its quarterly earnings results on Thursday, November 5th.
+The real estate investment trust reported $0.23 EPS for the quarter, missing the consensus estimate of $0.33 by ($0.10).
 CareTrust REIT had a return on equity of 8.74% and a net margin of 45.10%.
-Research analysts anticipate that CareTrust REIT will post 1.37 EPS for the current year.
+Sell-side analysts predict that CareTrust REIT will post 1.38 EPS for the current year.

-A number of hedge funds and other institutional investors have recently modified their holdings of the business.
-Bank of New York Mellon Corp grew its stake in CareTrust REIT by 24.3% during the 2nd quarter.
-Bank of New York Mellon Corp now owns 3,790,682 shares of the real estate investment trust’s stock valued at $65,048,000 after purchasing an additional 740,792 shares in the last quarter.
-Nuveen Asset Management LLC grew its position in shares of CareTrust REIT by 90.8% in the 2nd quarter.
-Nuveen Asset Management LLC now owns 1,419,993 shares of the real estate investment trust’s stock worth $24,367,000 after acquiring an additional 675,805 shares in the last quarter.
-Charles Schwab Investment Management Inc. grew its position in shares of CareTrust REIT by 9.3% in the 3rd quarter.
-Charles Schwab Investment Management Inc. now owns 1,127,422 shares of the real estate investment trust’s stock worth $20,063,000 after acquiring an additional 95,805 shares in the last quarter.
-Victory Capital Management Inc. grew its position in shares of CareTrust REIT by 10.2% in the 3rd quarter.
-Victory Capital Management Inc. now owns 944,181 shares of the real estate investment trust’s stock worth $16,801,000 after acquiring an additional 87,218 shares in the last quarter.
-Finally, Arrowstreet Capital Limited Partnership grew its position in shares of CareTrust REIT by 428.9% in the 3rd quarter.
-Arrowstreet Capital Limited Partnership now owns 510,838 shares of the real estate investment trust’s stock worth $9,090,000 after acquiring an additional 414,245 shares in the last quarter.
+A number of hedge funds and other institutional investors have recently bought and sold shares of the business.
+Private Advisor Group LLC bought a new position in shares of CareTrust REIT in the second quarter valued at approximately $33,000.
+Globeflex Capital L P bought a new position in shares of CareTrust REIT in the second quarter valued at approximately $84,000.
+Acadian Asset Management LLC bought a new position in shares of CareTrust REIT in the third quarter valued at approximately $90,000.
+AlphaCrest Capital Management LLC bought a new position in shares of CareTrust REIT in the second quarter valued at approximately $189,000.
+Finally, Fox Run Management L.L.C. bought a new position in shares of CareTrust REIT in the second quarter valued at approximately $241,000.
 Hedge funds and other institutional investors own 79.26% of the company’s stock.

 CareTrust REIT Company Profile